 Selecting and Preparing Cuttings

 When selecting cuttings for propagation, it is important to choose a healthy parent plant.
 The cuttings should be taken from the parent plant’s new growth, preferably from the top of the plant.
-It is also important to choose cuttings that are free from damage, disease, or pests.
+It is also essential to select cuttings that are free from damage, disease, and pests.

 Before potting the cuttings, it is important to prepare them properly.
 For stem cuttings, remove any leaves from the bottom two-thirds of the stem.
 For root cuttings, cut them into pieces that are about 2 inches long and make sure each piece has at least one bud.
-Make sure to use clean and sharp tools when taking cuttings to avoid damaging the parent plant or the cuttings.
+Ensure you use clean and sharp tools when taking cuttings to prevent damage to the parent plant or the cuttings.

 Mixing perlite or vermiculite into the soil can help improve drainage and aeration.
 It is also important to make sure the soil is moist but not waterlogged before potting the cuttings.